 1. Sin City

 Sin City is a nickname for Las Vegas for a multitude of reasons.
-Some claim it’s because of its gambling sector, while others criticise its entertainment and nightlife, but the city has existed for centuries and is home to some of the world’s most prominent tourist spots.
+Some claim it’s because of its gambling sector, while others criticize its entertainment and nightlife, but the city has existed for centuries and is home to some of the world’s most prominent tourist spots.

 2. Marriage Capital of the World

 Las Vegas is renowned as the “World’s Marriage Capital” for a variety of reasons.
-Since the late 1800s, the city has been a favourite location for weddings, and it remains one of the most popular wedding locations in the world today.
+Since the late 1800s, the city has been a favorite location for weddings, and it remains one of the most popular wedding locations in the world today.
 The city is also home to some of the world’s largest and most expensive wedding venues, making it an ideal site to pop the question.